Microsoft CE&S BI Platform Redesign

 My Role

-I served as a UX Designer and Project Lead on a cross-functional student team partnering directly with Microsoft’s CE&S BI stakeholders.
+I served as a UX Designer and Project Lead on a student UX team partnering directly with Microsoft’s CE&S BI stakeholders.

 In addition to owning core design work, I helped guide the team’s process and support younger students, ensuring the project stayed aligned, on track, and grounded in user needs.
 This role required balancing design execution, team coordination, and stakeholder communication, while helping less experienced designers build confidence and skills throughout the project.